Content on this page was generated by AI and has not been manually reviewed.

 7 How can I test FTP access locally and remotely?

 Locally, try ftp://localhost or ftps://localhost.
 Remotely, use a client like FileZilla, WinSCP, or Windows Explorer with the server’s public IP or DNS name.
 Verify both login and file transfer operations.
-The Ultimate Guide How To See Who Owns Your Discord Server Using These Secret Hacks
+How to turn on edge secure network vpn on your computer and mobile

 8 How do I disable anonymous access?